tdoug/funWithNumpy/README.md

 # Fun with Numby

-A series of very simple examples of popular AI/ML libraries using Python
+A series of simple examples of popular AI/ML libraries using Python

-* Be sure to install all requirements
+Make sure to install all requirements using `pip install -r requirements.txt`